 Something else that has surprised me is how much people (who don’t live in France) romanticize life here.
 People have their own ideas based on the media, their experiences and perceptions.
 I think some people think that life in France is the same as a vacation and that’s just not the case.

 I hear surprising comments via this blog and also from people back in the US who think I’m so lucky and my life here is like something out of a fairy tale.
-I assure you it’s not. 😉 I do all the routine things everyone else does like work, clean, deal with paperwork, walk the dog.
+I assure you it’s not.
+I do all the routine things everyone else does like work, clean, pay the bills, walk the dog.
 Just in a foreign language and culture.

 Maybe the most surprising to me of all is that even after 6 years of living and working in France, I don’t have much of a personal or professional network locally.

-Now I accept my situation and focus on the positives and staying in touch with the people I already have connected with.
-This was a shock to me because I’m not a loner at all but I’ve become one in a lot of ways.
-I have acquaintances I’m friendly with and people I know from the neighborhood… but real friends in my area?
-Nope.
+Now I accept my situation and focus on the positives and staying in touch with the people I already have connected with, mostly online.
+This was a shock to me because I’m not a loner at all but I’ve definitely changed how I socialize.

 I’m the first to admit this isn’t France’s problem or something I’ll blame on the French.

 It’s just my reality of moving from a big city to a small town in a foreign country as an adult.
-An easily discouraged adult, in some ways.
-But one who owns her decision 100%.
-I love hearing about people with wonderful neighbors and colleagues and French friends because at least I know it exists.
+It can be discouraging but I own my decision 100%.
+I love hearing about people with wonderful neighbors and colleagues and French friends all in a 5-min radius because at least I know it exists.
 That’s just not my experience, but luckily, my experience isn’t the only one you can have.

 Maybe 2018 will be my year of meeting people locally.
 The good still outweighs the bad.
 Until that changes, France will be my home.

-I’m surprised by how many wonderful wineries there are locally.
+Next, I’m surprised by how many wonderful wineries there are locally (including my favorite French white wine).
 I can drive an hour or less in several directions and be face to face with some of the most generous, knowledgeable wine producers who clearly love what they do.
 With affordable wines!

 The challenges of life abroad always remind me that I’m human and doing the best I can.
+Just like you.
 I notice things.
 I slow down.
 I say sorry.
 I try again.

 Through it all, I’m still here living life and learning along the way.
 I might even smile and appreciate the view.